4imerick/javascript-moderator/README.md

 To use the projet follows these steps:

 - Git clone the `dev` branch of the repository
-- Run the command `JavaScript -S localhost:8080 -t public`
+- Run the command `php -S localhost:8080 -t public`
 - Open you browser and go the URL `http://localhost:8080/`

 ## Glimpse